philsturgeon/phil.tech/src/content/fractal-v080-now-with-serializers.md

   you expect without hardcoding it to always display.
 The new version provides some serializers, to allow you to change the way that data is represented as output.
 date: '2014-05-29 14:13:00'
-# alias: blog/2014/05/fractal-v080-now-with-serializers/
-# comments: true
+comments: true
-# disqus_identifier: fractal-v080-now-with-serializers
+disqus_identifier: fractal-v080-now-with-serializers
+alias: blog/2014/05/fractal-v080-now-with-serializers/
+alias_1: php/2014/05/29/fractal-v080-now-with-serializers/
 ---

 A new version of [Fractal](http://fractal.thephpleague.com) is out, which is a package aimed at making life easier to API developers handling output.